How to Use Video for Customer Support, Retention, and Upsell

 With emails, portals, and PDFs, you send the content to the user and hope for the best.
-But with the right video analytics solution, you can see how much of each video a user views, as well as where they’re pausing and rewatching.
+But with the right video analytics solution, you can see how much of each video a user views and where they’re pausing and rewatching.

-Analytics is a great resource for insights to fuel training and coaching to make your customer experience the best it can be.
+Analytics is an excellent resource for insights to fuel training and coaching to make your customer experience the best it can be.

 Here are a few examples:

 - If viewers often skip a long intro sequence, you know to trim it down

 - If one agent’s videos lead to drastically lower handling times, you can analyze what they’re doing differently and pass it on to the rest of your team